jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 //.. etc for the other data frames
 ```

 We need to define our destination endpoint, in the same storage account but in a different container.
 Calling the *Write()* method on our data frame will return a *DataFrameWriter* object.
-This object has various methods to save in various formats.
+This object has various methods to save in different formats.
 Above we call *Csv()* to save it in a Csv format.

 To save in [parquet format](https://en.wikipedia.org/wiki/Apache_Parquet), we simply need to call the *Parquet* method instead of *Csv* one.